MathsShen/MathsShen/README.md

 ## Shen Li
 ### Institute of Data Science, National University of Singapore

-I'm a third-year PhD student of National University of Singapore under the supervision of Dr. Bryan Hooi.
+I'm a third-year PhD student of National University of Singapore under the supervision of [Dr. Bryan Hooi](bhooi.github.io).
 My research interests include deep generative models, face recognition and visual object detection and tracking.
-Prior to this, I received my M.S. from University of Chinese Academy of Sciences and my B.S. in computer science from Beijing Jiaotong University.
+Prior to this, I received my M.S. from University of Chinese Academy of Sciences where I was advised by Prof. Xilin Chen.
+I received my B.S. in computer science from Beijing Jiaotong University.

 ### News

 September, 2021.
-I received Google PhD fellowship 2021 on the machine learning track.
+I received [Google PhD fellowship 2021](https://research.google/outreach/phd-fellowship/recipients/?category=2021) on the machine learning track.

 August, 2019.
 I will be joining IDS-NUS as a PhD student under the supervision of Dr. Bryan Hooi.